Mental Health & Wellbeing

 Organisations are responsible for the safety of their staff, both physical and psychological.
 Our integrated approach takes a holistic view of impacts on individual wellbeing, addressing existing risks by preventing and addressing work-based contributors to physical and psychological injury, while promoting positive mental health and resilience.

-Did you know that over half of employees say they’d feel more motivated and more likely to recommend their organization as a good place to work if their company took action to support the mental well-being of its employees?1
+Did you know that over half of employees say they’d feel more motivated and more likely to recommend their organisation as a good place to work if their company took action to support the mental well-being of its employees?

 Furthermore, extensive research has been done on the link between mental health and the workforce, and reports show that untreated mental health issues are costing employers billions each year through consequences like absenteeism and lower productivity.